JelteF/derive_more/doc/display.md

 }
 ```

-Following where clauses would be generated:
+The following where clauses would be generated:
 * `T1: Display + Pointer`
 * `<T2 as Trait>::Type: Debug`
 * `Bar<T3>: Display`

-## Specifying additional trait bounds
+## Custom trait bounds

 Sometimes you may want to specify additional trait bounds on your generic type parameters, so that they
 could be used during formatting.
 This can be done with a `#[display(bound = "...")]` attribute.

-`#[display(bound = "...")]` accepts single string argument in a format similar to a format
+`#[display(bound = "...")]` accepts a single string argument in a format similar to the format
 used in angle bracket list: `T: MyTrait, U: Trait1 + Trait2`.

 Only type parameters defined on a struct allowed to appear in bound-string and they can only be bound
-by traits, i.e., no lifetime parameters or lifetime bounds allowed in bound-string.
+by traits, i.e. no lifetime parameters or lifetime bounds allowed in bound-string.

 ```rust
 #[macro_use] extern crate derive_more;